openebs-archive/openebs-docs/docs/troubleshooting.md

 <h3><a class="anchor" aria-hidden="true" id="Jiva-provisioning-failed-080"></a>OpenEBS Jiva PVC is not provisioning in 0.8.0</h3>

-Even all OpenEBS pods are in running state, unable to provision JIva volume if you install through helm.
+Even all OpenEBS pods are in running state, unable to provision Jiva volume if you install through helm.

 **Troubleshooting:**